LST, April 15 - April 23, 2019 over the Western USA from VNP21A2.View full-size image

 |Emis_16||M16 emissivity||N/A||8-bit unsigned integer||0||N/A||1 to 255||0.002||0.49|

 The final quality bit for the output product reflects the lowest quality values from all observations that went into the final average.
-The bit flags for the QC layer are defined in Table 9 on page 25 of the User Guide.
+The bit flags for the QC layer are defined in Table 9 of the User Guide.

 For additional information on product quality, refer to the VIIRS Land Product Quality website.